Last updated on June 20, 2023.

 What is IPv4?

 A 32-bit address space limits the number of unique hosts to 232, which is nearly 4.3 billion IPv4 addresses.
-But in today’s ultra-connected world, where every device from your smartphone to your doorbell camera now has an IP address, it turns out that 4.3 billion isn’t nearly enough.
+But in today’s ultra-connected world, 4.3 billion isn’t nearly enough.

 In 2011, the Internet Assigned Numbers Authority (IANA), the global coordinator of IP addressing, ran out of IPv4 addresses to allocate to regional registries.
 Since then, regional registries have exhausted those allocations.